Harm Reduction and Homelessness Funding Audit

-Please sign our petition calling for an audit of all government funds to address homeless challenges in the Downtown Eastside and BC.
+Please sign our petition calling for an audit of all government funds to address harm reduction and homeless challenges in the Downtown Eastside and BC.
 We need solutions that work for everyone.
 (Scroll to bottom for petition if on mobile device.)

 - Allowing homeless camping in public parks is not a solution.
 Tent cities, in Strathcona Park are growing larger, rendering the park unusable for much of the general public.
 Families with children report the park is strewn with needles while local residents say park board staff won’t enforce the 7am homeless camper departure bylaw.

 - Recent BC government purchases of hotels for the homeless have driven up community rates of crime, violence, property damage and public defecation for nearby residents and businesses.